 Thus, affectionate expressions like gentle gestures and romantic phrases form part of the social tradition in every culture.
 However, the Romance languages are those which evolved from Vulgar Latin such as Spanish, French, Portuguese, Italian, and Romanian, and they are also known as Romanic languages.

 Now, which is the most romantic language in the world?
 You may wonder.
-Well, that
+Well, that depends who you are asking!

 Some may say that when it comes to flaming sensual love Spanish holds the sexiest accent, especially when the words are passionately voiced by Penélope Cruz or Antonio Banderas.